Key Takeaways:

 - Different cheese varieties (Monterey Jack, pepper jack)

-- Add diced bell peppers to meat mixture
+- Add diced bell peppers to meat mixture when cooking onions

 - Use store-bought taco seasoning (2 tablespoons)